fine art by

 Lindsey Kiser is an exhibiting visual artist, published illustrator, wife, and mother of two darling daughters.
 After long, solitary periods of immersion in the outdoors, the artist makes art to instigate wonder and contemplation of long-held beliefs from new perspectives.

-Yes, Lindsey loves travel, the Great Outdoors, and making and exhibiting art.
+Lindsey loves travel, the Great Outdoors, and making and exhibiting art.
 These are just a few reasons people are surprised to learn that she graduated with honors from law school and practiced patent law for fourteen years before returning to art full time in September 2022.

+In April 2024, Lindsey was nominated by the board of the Friends of the Boone County Arboretum to serve as its inaugural Artist-in-Residence for the next twelve months.
+(Learn more here).
+Prints of her original oil painting, Silver Jubilee Blossoms, honoring the arboretum’s 25th birthday are available for purchase here and here.
 In May 2022, Lindsey was nominated by the board of ComposeArts to be the organization’s inaugural Featured Visual Artist.
 In 2016, the governor of Kentucky appointed Lindsey to serve on the board of the Kentucky Arts Council on which she served until November 2022.

 Currently, Lindsey’s work may be found at ADC Fine Art in Cincinnati, Ohio and Ft.
 Thomas, Kentucky; the permanent collection of US Bank in Bowling Green, Kentucky; and by appointment in her home studio.